Protect your Windows computer

 • First of all, figure out whether and where your device has cameras.
 Your computer might have more than one if you use a plug-in camera as well as one built into your device.

-• Low-tech camera cover: use a small adhesive bandage over your camera, and peel it off when you need to use the camera.
-A bandage works better than a sticker because the middle part has no adhesive, so it does not get sticky stuff on your camera lens.
+• You can create a low-tech camera cover: apply a small adhesive bandage on your camera and peel it off when you need to use the camera.
+A bandage works better than a sticker because the middle part has no adhesive, so your lens won't get sticky.

 Learn why we recommend this

-Some malicious software will turn on the camera on your device in order to see you, the people around you, or where you are without you knowing it.
+Malicious software may turn on the camera on your device in order to spy on you and the people around you, or to find out where you are, without you knowing it.

 Turn off connectivity you're not using